Panama vs Costa Rica for your next adventure?

 By the end of our tour, it felt like Chris was part of the forest!

-Spanish lessons are readily available in both Panama and Costa Rica.
+My favourite activities in Panama and Costa Rica.

 Are Costa Rica and Panama both safe to visit?